Visiting Yosemite in May

 Learn what to expect when visiting Yosemite National Park in May

 Spring is in full swing in Yosemite National Park in May, making it the most lovely time to visit.
-The park comes to life with wildflowers, waterfalls and wildlife.
-There are definite benefits to visiting Yosemite in spring, but there are some drawbacks also.
+The park comes to life with wildflowers, waterfalls, and wildlife.
+There are definite benefits to visiting Yosemite in spring but also some drawbacks.
 Below, we’ve broken up your most common “when to go” questions into categories to make it easy to see if May is the best time for you.

 benefits of visiting in may

 Another benefit of visiting Yosemite this time of year is that many of the roads that were closed all winter will begin opening up.
-Of course, this all depends on snowpack and the prediction of any upcoming snowstorms.
-Typically, Tioga Road and Glacier Point Road open late May to June.
+Of course, this all depends on the snowpack and the prediction of any upcoming snowstorms.
+Typically, Tioga Road and Glacier Point Road open from late May to June.
 Mariposa Grove Road opens in April most years, so much more of the park is becoming accessible, not to mention the increased number of hiking trails that will be snow free and available to trek even at higher elevations than the valley.

 drawbacks of visiting in may

 The biggest drawback to visiting Yosemite in May is that it is starting to get more crowded.
 While it is not as busy as it is in the peak summer season, you can definitely tell that the warm weather is drawing people in and that school is getting out of session.
 If you arrive after mid-morning at the entrance gate, expect delays and a line of cars also trying to get in.
-Another drawback is that the weather is sometimes unpredictable (it still gets cold at nigh) and the opening dates of trails are difficult to know with any advanced notice.
+Another drawback is that the weather is sometimes unpredictable (it still gets cold at night), and the opening dates of trails are difficult to know with any advanced notice.
 Make sure you stay up to date on current closures and conditions.

 things to do in may